 Sweden occupies the eastern side of the Scandinavian peninsula and has a long, thin shape going from north to south.
 The south-western coasts are characterized by deep inlets (fjords).
 The mountain range which runs down the country forming the border with Norway (Monte Kebnekaise, 2111 m) gradually slopes down to the east, with many plateaux, partly covered by glaciers and dotted with lakes.
 In the eastern part, the landscape drops in a series of terraces towards the sea.
 Lakes cover 8% of the land area and are mostly found in the south (the largest is Lake Vänern).
 The main rivers are the River Torne, the River Lule and the River Ume, all of which flow into the Baltic Sea.

 The climate is characterized by generally low temperatures, with great differences between north and south.

 An independent Kingdom since the thirteenth century, from the 1930s onwards the social democratic and conservative parties have alternated in power.
 On 14 September 2003 the country decided not to enter the Eurozone for the time being.
 According to the Constitution of 1 January 1975, the Parliament (Riksdag) has legislative power and is made up of 349 members elected for a four-year term by direct suffrage.
 Elections are based on the system proportional representation with a minimum of at least 4% of votes required to obtain any seats in parliament.
 The government is answerable to the Riksdag.

 Sweden maintains a policy of neutrality, though it has an efficient army.
-Due to the geopolitical tensions in the Baltic Sea and Eastern Europe, the government has brought back military conscription, involving the recruitment of 4000 men and women from 1 January 2018, and strengthened defenses on the island of Gotland.
+Due to the tensions in the Baltic Sea and Eastern Europe, the government has brought back military conscription, involving the recruitment of 4000 men and women from 1 January 2018.
+The debate on the possibility of joining NATO continues.